Trial Counsel Best Practices: How to Select Local Counsel

 If you need trial counsel, or a local attorney who knows how to work as a team, contact us today.
 We act as local counsel in Austin, Texas, Detroit, Michigan, Los Angeles, California, Traverse City Michigan.
 We act as lead trial counsel across all 50 states, and globally for clients just like you on litigation matters just like yours.

 Enrico Schaefer: Welcome to the Tech Law podcast.
-My name is trial attorney, Enrico Schaefer.
+My name is trial attorney Enrico Schaefer.
 Today, I want to talk a little bit about how to deal with co-counsel or local counsel in complex litigation.
 More often than not, a client is going to hire the best attorney for the job.
 The best attorney for the job might not be located in the venue where the trial is pending.
 This is especially true in federal litigation.

 Most of my litigation is across the world, and only a small percentage of it is actually in my home state.
 We have had cases in the Federal Court, Souther District in Miami including a final judgment and a verdict.
 It was an Anti-cyber-squatting Consumer Protection Act case.
 We also recently handled a case in Tampa in the Federal District of court in Tampa, Florida.
-That one was interesting in that we had to come up to speed at the very last possible moment before trial.
+That one was interesting in that we had to come up to speed at the very last possible moment before the trial.
 Most trial attorneys are really hesitant about stepping into a case at the last minute because they’ve got to come up to speed.
 We have cases and local counsel or co-counsel in cases that are pending in Supreme Court of New York, County of Nassau.
 We are lead counsel in arbitration in New York and in the state court action in New York.
-We are also acting as lead counsel n New Zealand, in Vancouver, Canada, in the Northern District Federal District Court, located in Chicago, Illinois.
-All these cases and other ones that we are involved in require us to work with other law firms and other trial attorney.
+We are also acting as lead counsel in New Zealand, in Vancouver, Canada, in the Northern District Federal District Court, located in Chicago, Illinois.
+All these cases and other ones that we are involved in require us to work with other law firms and other trial attorneys.

 This can be an extremely challenging thing for many attorneys.
 Egos get brought to the table.
 Dividing and conquering is obviously critical, but can sometimes be a challenge.
 Sometimes the law firms have different agendas.
 Sometimes the law firms and lawyers have different views of the case.